 Our advisers have seen an increase in the numbers of illegal evictions and harassment of tenants forcing them to leave their home.
-This issue came up during the Covid period too and we would ask that the Scottish Government continue to proactively work closely with Police Scotland to ensure that illegal eviction cases are always treated as a criminal matter.
+This issue also came up during the Covid emergency period and we ask that the Scottish Government continue to proactively work closely with Police Scotland to ensure that illegal eviction cases are always treated as a criminal matter.